Hyaluronic. Paraben. Silicone.

 A questionable $1 lipstick at Dollar Tree can have the word “natural” on the label and be filled to the brim with all kinds of toxic crap.

 (By the way, the word “clean” is also meaningless and unregulated.)
+(And another by the way, you can add lipstick to your videos and photos really easily!).

 So, again, “hypoallergenic” isn’t a regulated industry term.
 Beauty brands use this word to say, “Well, our product probably won’t give you hives.”